Daily Diary

 Day 7 - 16/9/05 Alsager - Preston

-In contrast to yesterdays deluge, it was a bright sunny morning when we left Martin and Jane, but almost straight away David's leg became really sore and now his other leg was also aching a lot under the strain of all the extra work.
+In contrast to yesterdays deluge, it was a bright sunny morning when we left Martin and Jane, but within a few miles of our departure David's leg became really sore and now his other leg was also aching a lot under the strain of all the extra work.
 After 2 hours we had only done about 9 miles and he was hardly able to walk up the hills, let alone cycle another 530+ miles, so we decided he should go home.
 It was a tearful departure as I put him on the train at Holmes Chapel, but it was the best thing for David.

 I was determined to carry on and finish the trip, so I pushed really hard to reach Preston, going via the toll bridge over the Manchester ship canal and passing through Leigh (which is also my daughters name, so I just had to go through there).

-My bike computer recorded a 53 mph max but, to be honest, I really don't remember any huge downhill today (perhaps as my mind was on other things), so I must assume it was still damp from the torrential downpour we had yesterday (my gear indicators were misted all day long too) and that it was just a spurious reading.
+My bike computer recorded a 53 mph max speed but, to be honest, I really don't remember any huge downhill today (perhaps as my mind was on other things), so I must assume it was playing up from the torrential downpour we endured yesterday (my gear indicators were misted all day long too) and that it was just a spurious reading.

 Day 8 - 17/9/05 Preston - Carlisle

-It was another dry and bright day with only some light winds when I left Preston, so far the weather has been good with only one day of torrential rain.
+It was another dry and bright day with only some light winds when I left Preston, so far the weather has been good with only the one day of torrential rain.
 I was bloody annoyed with myself for allowing David to carry on while he was in obvious pain, and so it was with some anger that I pushed hard along the A6.
-I didn't even stop to get any mint cake when passing through Kendal :-) and only just noticed the sign saying that Shap Pass was over 1400ft high.
-Going over the Shap Pass it got quite cold and it also started to drizzle, I had no idea where I was on the A6 as my map wasn't detailed enough and at one point I seriously started to wonder, "what the hell was I doing here?", as yet another hill loomed in front of me, but shortly after cresting the top I started a long freewheel descent into Shap itself and my gloomy mood soon descended into my subconscious as well.
+I didn't even stop to pick up any mint cake when passing through Kendal :-) and only just noticed the sign saying that Shap Pass was over 1400ft high.
+Going over the Shap Pass it got quite cold and it also started to drizzle, I had no idea where I was on the A6 as my map wasn't detailed enough and at one point (after seeing a dead badger on the side of the road) I seriously started to wonder, "what the hell was I doing here?", as yet another steep hill loomed in front of me, but shortly after cresting the top I started the long freewheel descent into Shap itself and my gloomy mood soon descended into my subconscious as well.

-I reached Penrith but it was soon clear that there were no B&B vacancies here, so I would have to go on to Carlisle.
+I reached Penrith but it was soon clear that there were no B&B vacancies here (what a surprise!), so I would have to continue on to Carlisle.
 I phoned Wendy to arrange a bed at the YHA there, but she called back to say they only opened in July/August so I would have to find a B&B. I finally got a room in a large house near Carleton, immediately outside of Carlisle.
-It was run by a lovely lady called Pauline who not only made me an evening meal but also did my washing for me and then hung it all over the radiators to dry.
+It was run by a lovely lady named Pauline, who not only made me an evening meal but also did my washing for me and then hung it all over the radiators to dry.

 Day 9 - 18/9/05 Carlisle - Walkerburn

 During breakfast I watched a red squirrel also eating his, which Pauline said was a regular visitor.
-I had a quick stop in Carlisle to get some cash and then I went into Scotland on the A7 which, as it was Sunday, had very little traffic on it with hardly any lorries, so I could enjoy the view of the forests while watching out for the deer (I didn't spot any though).
+I had a quick stop in Carlisle to get some cash and then I went into Scotland on the A7 which, as it was Sunday, had very little traffic on it with hardly any lorries, so I could enjoy the view of the forests while watching out for the deer (I didn't spot any though, deer that is!).

-I won't say where this sign was (it was not in the George Hotel, but somewhere else in Scotland) - the curries must have been bloody hot!!
+I won't say where this sign was (it was not in the George Hotel, but somewhere else in Scotland) - but the curry must have been bloody hot!!

 Day 10 - 19/9/05 Walkerburn - Pitlochry